Larry Ching

-Larry Ching (1921–2003), also known as the "Chinese Frank Sinatra," was a performer at the Forbidden City nightclub in San Francisco, U.S.A.
-Nearly 40 years after the end of his career there, he recorded a hit record produced by Ben Fong-Torres.
+Larry Ching (August 27, 1920 – July 5, 2003), also known as the "Chinese Frank Sinatra," was an American singer.
+He was a performer at the Forbidden City nightclub in San Francisco, U.S.A. for nearly 40 years.
+Ching only came to wider prominence a month before his death after recording a hit record produced by Ben Fong-Torres.

 Biography

-Ching was born in Kauai, Hawaii and was raised by his grandparents as his mother was studying opera in Europe.
+Ching was born in Kauai, Hawaii, to a Chinese father and Hawaiian mother.
+He was raised by his grandparents as his mother, opera singer Muilan Naiwi, was studying opera in Europe.